trigger-corp/trigger.io-file/module/docs/index.md

 The optional parameters can contain any combination of the following:

--  ``source``: By default the user will be prompted to use the camera or select a video from the photo gallery, if you want to limit this choice you can set this to ``"camera"`` or ``"gallery"``.
 - ``videoQuality``: Sets the video quality.
 Valid options are: `"default"`, `"low"`, "`medium`" and `"high"`.
 - ``videoDuration``: If the user records a new video then the video duration will be limited to the given length in seconds.

 Returned files will be accessible to the app as long as they exist on the device.

-Please note that tt is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it van vary greatly between operating system and device versions.
+Please note that it is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it van vary greatly between operating system and device versions.
 Generally the `"high"` setting corresponds to the highest-quality video recording supported for the active camera on the device.

 !method: forge.file.getLocal(path, success, error)